Judicial Evidence Recording System

 - Exhibits can be admitted from the E-Bench Book presented to the court before the start of the trial.

-JERS also has the functionality to capture live evidence being displayed over the evidence presentation equipment (document camera, DVD/VCR, or audio system).
+JERS also has the functionality to capture live evidence being displayed over the evidence presentation equipment (document camera or laptop connection).
 A snapshot, audio or video clip may be admitted to the record when requested by counsel and approved by the Courtroom Deputy.

-Substitution of Exhibits – Counsel must clearly communicate to the Courtroom Deputy whenever a substitution is made and present the exhibit during the trial in electronic form on a USB flash drive, DVD or CD.
+Substitution of Exhibits – Counsel must clearly communicate to the Courtroom Deputy whenever a substitution is made and present the exhibit during the trial in electronic form.
 This is so that the Courtroom Deputy may update the exhibit list in JERS for use during deliberation.

 Counsel and Courtroom Deputy Review Exhibit List – Prior to deliberation counsel and the Courtroom Deputy may review the admitted exhibit list and preview exhibits.